Israel–Timor-Leste relations

 East Timor-Israel relations refers to diplomatic ties between East Timor and Israel.

 History

 East Timor established diplomatic relations with the State of Israel in August 2002.
 Israel is represented in East Timor through its embassy in Singapore.

 President of East Timor, José Ramos-Horta, visited Israel in 2011.
 He also delivered a lecture to students at the Hebrew University of Jerusalem.
 While in Israel, Horta met with Israeli president Shimon Peres.
 East Timor is particularly interested in strategic cooperation with Israel in the spheres of agriculture and naval security.

-Sagi Karni is Israel's non resident ambassador to East Timor based in Singapore.
+Eli Vered Hazan is Israel's non resident ambassador to East Timor based in Singapore.